Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 Source: Girgis J., Lavoie R. & Blain-Moraes S. (2026).
 Scientific Reports. doi:10.1038/s41598-026-48250-7

-This finding is significant in the context of the search data.
+This finding appears significant in the context of the search data.
 If people's subjective emotional labels diverge from their physiological signals, then searches such as "I feel anxious," "sense of doom," or "dread for no reason" may function as rough linguistic proxies for experiences people are trying to understand.
-Search behaviour should not be treated as diagnosis or symptom measurement, but it can provide insight into how emotional experience is being described publicly.
+Search behaviour should not be treated as diagnosis or body signal measurement, but it may provide insight into how emotional experience is being described publicly.

 "Some emotionally relevant information may emerge in bodily experience before it is fully translated into language, formal assessment, or clinical systems."

 This insight connects directly to earlier original research on this topic.
-Carvey (2026) identified the gap between clinical anxiety burden and body-felt experience as a formally unstudied layer in existing datasets, arguing that the region between felt body signal and formal clinical category "has no longitudinal dataset, no instrument, and no study yet attached to it."5 The Girgis et al. (2026) findings provide the first large-scale physiological evidence for why that gap exists: the body and the label may be reflecting different aspects of emotional experience.
+As Carvey (2026) identified in a prior Preveal analysis, the gap between clinical anxiety burden and body-felt experience appears to represent a formally unstudied layer in existing datasets, arguing that the region between felt body signal and formal clinical category "has no longitudinal dataset, no instrument, and no study yet attached to it."[5]
+The Girgis et al. (2026) findings provide what appears to be the first large-scale physiological evidence for why that gap exists: the body and the label may be reflecting different aspects of emotional experience.

 The Happiness Paradox: High Scores, Hidden Signals